liquibase/liquibase-contribute-site/docs/extensions/guides/change-types/index.md

     `Change` instances define what "change functions" are available to the end user and the arguments they take.
     They should only deal with database-agnostic `SqlStatement` and not directly interact with the database.

+    See [the SqlGenerator guide](../sql-generators/index.md) for more information on SqlStatements and SqlGenerators.

 ## Change Selection

 Each `Change` has a "name", and the ChangeLogParser selects the correct implementation by matching the name in the changelog file with the names defined by Change implementations.